 removed.
 All thats left is to make good.

 This kind of work is bread and butter

 transform the look and feel of the hole

 decorated and with the addition of the egg

-and dart coveing is absorbed into and becomes part of the architecture of the house.
+and dart coving is absorbed into and becomes part of the architecture of the house.
 A nice feature doing a vital job.

 Above shows the transformation of the old raised hard standing to the side of the house.
-The Author sugested the addition of the solid concrete base and full length
+The Author suggested the addition of the solid concrete base and full length

 The following pictures show the rescue of the rear of this house in order to create a Kitchen but firstly to prevent collapse.
 It was found as you see it with the old timber wall

-haveing been removed and therefore "with no visable means of support".
+having been removed and therefore "with no visible means of support".

 Once the gravity of the situation was realised, hard hats were issued and the roof immediately supported on props!
 What was left of the old frame was removed and the wall to the right [which was to be extended to support the roof] dog toothed to form a bond withe the new work.
 A foundation trench is dug and concrete poured.
 The new wall